makrai/notes/butt06-case.md

   [± H(ighest) R(ole)], [± L(owest) R(ole)]
   * These features refer to the position of the thematic roles with respect

-The arguments of the verb show, for example, are specified as in (29).
 (29) show: λz   λy    λx  [x CAUSE [ CAN [ y SEE z]]]
           [+LR] [ ] [+HR]